 How CliftonStrengths can improve team collaboration

-The CliftonStrengths assessment can be a useful tool for individuals to learn more about themselves, but it can also help with team building.
-It provides a common language teams can use to discuss their strengths with their coworkers.
+The CliftonStrengths assessment can be a useful tool for individuals to learn more about themselves, but it can also help with team-building.
+It provides a common language teams can use to discuss their strengths with their co-workers.

 When team members understand one another’s strengths, they’ll have more insight into how their colleagues think and work.
 For example, someone who excels at strategic thinking might need a work environment that gives them time to analyze complex problems.

 The assessment can also make it easier for managers to build teams of individuals with complementary skill sets.
-When all employees can use their strengths daily, they’ll be more engaged and productive at work, leading to better outcomes for the company.
+When employees use their strengths daily, they’ll be more engaged and productive at work, leading to better outcomes for the company.

 Steps to take after completing the CliftonStrengths assessment

-Once you’ve taken the CliftonStrengths assessment, take some time to review your top five strengths.
+Once you’ve taken the assessment, take some time to review your top five strengths.
 Read the full description of each trait and take some time to reflect on how they’ve shown up in your personal or professional life.

 Comparing CliftonStrengths to other workplace assessments

-Here are some other popular workplace assessments and how each compares to CliftonStrengths:
+Below is an overview of some other popular workplace assessments and how each compares to CliftonStrengths:

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.